s2t2/s2t2.github.io/_posts/2015-03-01-income-and-affordability.md

 View the tool live at http://bl.ocks.org/s2t2/raw/cd45dfd8007fcf83fef7/ or check out the source code at https://gist.github.com/s2t2/cd45dfd8007fcf83fef7.

-Thanks, and feel free to star or post a comment on the gist if you support this work.

 ![A choropleth map of the United States.](/assets/images/income-and-affordability-map.png "Income and Affordability Map")

 {% gist cd45dfd8007fcf83fef7 %}